Lara Croft and the Guardian of Light: Reception

 Lara Croft and the Guardian of Light was very well received by critics.
 The Xbox 360 version of the game holds an average score of 85 out of 100 on the aggregate website Metacritic.
 The PlayStation 3 version of the game holds an average score of 84 out of 100 and the PC version holds an 82 out of 100.
 In a September 2010 ranking, IGN listed Lara Croft and the Guardian of Light fourteenth in their top twenty-five Xbox Live Arcade titles of all time.
 Initial sales show the game has done well, with Guardian of Light selling 98,000 copies on Xbox Live in its first six weeks.
 As of October 2010, over 111,000 copies were sold on Xbox Live and 138,000 as of year-end 2010.
 Square Enix head of product development, Darrell Gallagher, revealed in August 2013 that the game had sold more than 1 million copies on all platforms.

 Daemon Hatfield of IGN gave the Xbox 360 version of the game a rating of 8.5, but was critical of story and dialogue.
-Chris Watters of GameSpot also gave the Xbox 360 version an 8.5 rating, praising a puzzles, visuals, replay value and challenges, but panned the game's plot.
+Chris Watters of GameSpot also gave the Xbox 360 version an 8.5 rating, praising puzzles, visuals, replay value and challenges, but panned the game's plot.
 Tom Hoggins from telegraph.co.uk was positive to the game.

 Matt Cabral of GamePro also gave the game a positive review, giving the game 4.5/5 for puzzles, exploration and combat gameplay, but expressed game's storyline as the weakest point.

 Keza MacDonald of Eurogamer gave Guardian of Light a 9 out of 10; the same rating was also given by Meagan Marie of Game Informer and Tom Orry of VideoGamer.com.